 We will now derive an explicit formula for the non-Hermitian Zak phase.
-This, as the non-Hermitian version is a generalisation of the Hermitian one, will allow us to prove \cref{prop: Zak Hermitian}. \begin{rmk} Consider an eigendecomposition
+This, as the non-Hermitian version is a generalisation of the Hermitian one, will allow us to prove \Cref{prop: Zak Hermitian}. \begin{remark} Consider an eigendecomposition

 of a matrix $M$, where $U$ is an invertible matrix with columns given by (right) eigenvectors and $D$ a diagonal matrix.
 Then, a basis of left eigenvectors is given by the columns of the matrix $V\coloneqq (U\inv)^*$.
-Furthermore, the two matrices are bi-orthogonal, meaning that $V^* U=I$ so that the left and right eigenvectors satisfy $\left\langle v_i,u_j\right\rangle = \delta_{ij}$. \end{rmk} Let $U(\alpha)$ be an eigenbasis of the generalised quasiperiodic capacitance matrix and $V(\alpha)=(U(\alpha))\inv$ be the corresponding bi-orthogonal basis according to \cref{rmk: LA biorthogonal}.
+Furthermore, the two matrices are bi-orthogonal, meaning that $V^* U=I$ so that the left and right eigenvectors satisfy $\left\langle v_i,u_j\right\rangle = \delta_{ij}$. \end{remark} Let $U(\alpha)$ be an eigenbasis of the generalised quasiperiodic capacitance matrix and $V(\alpha)=(U(\alpha))\inv$ be the corresponding bi-orthogonal basis according to \Cref{rmk: LA biorthogonal}.
 Then, defining

-the Zak phase take the following form according to \cref{lemma: approx Zak formula}:
+the Zak phase take the following form according to \Cref{lemma: approx Zak formula}: